 Those students also have played on travel teams that have won two national titles and had more than a dozen top 10 finishes at ASA USA and Premier Girls Fastpitch nationals.

 Zoe Beetler started pitching lessons with Elite Instructor Dave Leffew at 10 years of age.
 Her outstanding career was complimented by exceptional ball movement and spin.
 Zoe, a senior at Kent State University, had a successful high school career at Amherst Steele and has used the discipline and drive she learned from pitching to focus on her nursing major.
 Zoe has a deep love for pitching and softball which led her to continue her softball career as a coach.
-She has been giving lessons for 5 years and coaches a 12U Amherst softball team.
-Zoe is now available for pitching lessons on Mondays, Thursdays, and Sundays.
+She has been giving lessons for 7 years and coaches a 12U Amherst softball team.

 Ryan Bliss graduated from Oberlin College with a degree in neuroscience in 2015.
 While attending Oberlin, Ryan was a three year starter for the Yeomen baseball team.
 Over the course of his career Ryan hit .323, 120 hits, set the school record for triples in a season (5), earned All NCAC honors (2014), and was an integral part to the Yeomen's 2015 NCAC Championship as he was named to the All NCAC Tournament team for his efforts.
 After the 2014 season, Ryan was a member of the BEYOND Athletics program that took baseball supplies to Costa Rica and Nicaragua while playing against local competition.
 In 2017 Ryan joined the Northern District Reds in the SABL (South Australian Baseball League) centered out of Adelaide, South Australia.
 While in Australia, Ryan won a Capps Medal (League MVP) for the Division 2 team; pitching 10 complete games with 124 strike outs in 88 innings while hitting a team leading .378.
 Additionally, Ryan led the Division 1 Reds in hitting with a .352 batting average.
 On top of his duties as a player, Ryan was also the head coach for the Reds 19U team and enjoyed helping the 11U team at practices throughout the week.
 Ryan is also a CSCS licensed strength coach and an avid believer in Driveline Baseball's philosophies on developing pitching programs and follows the methods/ programs found in their book Hacking the Kinetic Chain.